 - Component sizing: right-arm facing corner chaise 34"W x 90"D x 37"H; left-arm facing sofa 79"W x 38"D x 37"H

-- Warranty: 1-year limited manufacturer’s warranty
+- Warranty: Ashley limited warranty with component-based coverage

 - Assembly: partial assembly required